 The Nikon D5500 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were officially introduced, respectively, in January 2015 and September 2016.
 The D5500 is a DSLR, while the G85 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D5500) and a Four Thirds (G85) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D5500 vs Panasonic G85

 The physical size and weight of the Nikon D5500 and the Panasonic G85 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5500 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is notably smaller (5 percent) than the Nikon D5500.
 However, the G85 is markedly heavier (20 percent) than the D5500.
 It is noteworthy in this context that the G85 is splash and dust-proof, while the D5500 does not feature any corresponding weather-sealing.